 - Pupils have a better understanding about healthy lifestyles and diets

-- To continue links with local schools to aid transition and offer a wider range of equipment
+- To continue links with local schools to aid transition and offer a wider range of equipment when appropriate

 - Promote healthy eating with a focus on healthy lunchboxes/snacks